prechelt/typecheck-decorator/README.md

 General meaning:
 - The annotation is a sequence of length N.
   Its entries could themselves each serve as an annotation.
+- The annotation will match only an argument of exactly length N.
+- The argument's i-th element must fulfil the condition implied by the annotation's i-th element.
-- If it is a list, the argument must be a list (or list subclass) object.
+- If the annotation is a list, the argument must be a list (or list subclass) object.
 - If it is a tuple, the argument can be a tuple, tuple subclass object, list, or list subclass object.
 - If it is a subclass S of list or tuple, the same rules apply, except only S and its subclasses are acceptable and the plain-tuple-can-be-list special case does no longer apply.
-- The annotation will match only an argument of exactly length N.
-- The argument's i-th element must fulfil the condition implied by the annotation's i-th element.

 ``collections.namedtuple`` classes produce tuple objects, so you can pass named tuples as arguments for methods having Sequence annotations without